FAIR Appraisal Guide

 • The intended use is insurance scheduling, estate triage, donation screening, sale planning, or another workflow where stakeholders accept digital review.

-• Time-to-decision matters and the object does not require tactile, instrument, or site-specific inspection.
+• Time matters and the object does not require tactile, instrument, or site-specific inspection.

 When in-person appraisal is safer

-Use in-person methods when physical inspection materially affects confidence or when the relying party expects onsite documentation.
+Use in-person methods when physical inspection affects confidence or when the relying party expects onsite documentation.

 • Condition, construction, scale, weight, surface, or authenticity assessment needs tactile or instrument review.

-• The assignment involves very high-stakes litigation, disputed property, damage claims, lender collateral, or advisor-reviewed tax work.
+• The assignment involves litigation, disputed property, damage claims, lender collateral, or adviser-reviewed tax work.

 • A court, insurer, lender, attorney, executor, or other stakeholder requires an onsite inspection protocol.